Woman who accused Chinmayanand of sexual harassment arrested for allegedly extorting him

 The law student had moved a local court for protection against arrest on Tuesday but did not get immediate relief.

-A 23-year-old law student who has accused Bharatiya Janata Party leader and former Union minister Chinmayanand of raping and physically exploiting her, was arrested on Wednesday on extortion charges, Inspector General of Police Naveen Arora confirmed to Hindustan Times.
+A 23-year-old law student who accused Bharatiya Janata Party leader and former Union minister Chinmayanand of raping and physically exploiting her, was arrested on Wednesday on extortion charges, Inspector General of Police Naveen Arora confirmed to Hindustan Times.
 Arora is the head of the Special Investigation Team probing both the extortion allegations against the woman as well as the charges against the BJP leader.

+The woman’s family alleged that the police dragged her out of her residence in Shahjahanpur “almost by force”, without even slippers, NDTV reported.
+Her father said he was forced to sign an arrest “memo”, a document necessary for police paperwork.

+She was later taken to a hospital for medical examination and then arrested.

+Chinmayanand’s lawyer Manendra Singh said a local court has sent the student to 14-day judicial custody.
+“A bail application was moved by her lawyer which was rejected by the court as it was not maintainable,” Singh told ANI.
+“If hearing on the bail application is taken up again, it will be done at 1 pm.”

-The law student had moved a local court for protection against arrest on Tuesday but did not get immediate relief.
-The court is supposed to hear the plea on Wednesday.
+The woman had moved a local court for protection against arrest on Tuesday but did not get immediate relief.
+The court will hear the plea on Thursday.

 The SIT on Tuesday took Sachin and Vikram on remand for 95 hours, PTI reported.
 They were taken to the site for recovery of a mobile phone allegedly used in making the extortion demand.
 SIT chief Arora had linked the rape complainant to the three men.
 He had alleged that the law student had been in touch with one of the accused, Sanjay Singh.
 More than 4,000 phone calls were made between the two this year, said the team.